ATTENTION: Wake County Animal Center to begin accepting owner surrender applications Feb. 1

 The Wake County Animal Center strives to create a humane community for the pets and people that live here.

-As the only open admission shelter in the county, we take in all stray, abandoned and surrendered pets in Wake County.
 Together, with community partners, we treat and re-home thousands of homeless animals every year.

 MISSION STATEMENT: Determined to make a difference for the animals and citizens of Wake County through adoption, education, enforcement and community partnership.

 FIVE FREEDOMS – Based on the Brambell Report in 1965, these principles are relevant to the welfare of any animal species.
 The Wake County Animal Center focuses on meeting these Five Freedoms for animals in our care: